mattkoco/Kinesis-Scorebot/README.md

 - While in some cases scorebot code could be stored locally on the image, hosting it on Github allows for the option to change scorebot code on the fly.
 It also allows for injections.

+***More useful information***

+- It can sometimes take upwards of 3-5 minutes for the scorebot to update.
+Not fully sure why but presumably just delay on githubs side updating the raw code for the repository.

 ***How does it work?***

 - Kinesis was built around being easy to use.
 There are 5 different functions available to use.
 These are: